ilmechaJu/codes/README.md

 # codes
-This codes about How to win the prize in Kaggle with
+This codes about How to win the prize in Kaggle with 'Cut Mix' and 'SWA(stochastic weight averaging)'
--Cut Mix
--SWA stochastic weight averaging